DarkRiftNetworking/DarkRift.Documentation/getting_started/4_first_network_code.md

 ```
 I use **bytes** for the color because it means we have to store and send a lot **less data** than when using floats and it will serve the exact same purpose.
 Taking little steps like this can really improve bandwidth when you’re sending a message many times.

-To **spawn** players we need to tell DarkRift to inform us when a player connects.
+To **spawn** players we need to tell %DarkRift to inform us when a player connects.
 In the constructor of `AgarPlayerManager` add the line:
 ```csharp
 ClientManager.ClientConnected += ClientConnected;
 ```